VPDC

 Screening and Treatment for Pregnant Persons:

-• Early detection: Get tested for hepatitis B early in pregnancy, preferably the first trimester.
-This will help identify if you’re infected and allow for timely intervention to protect your baby.
+• Early detection: Get tested for hepatitis B virus early in pregnancy, preferably the first trimester.
+This will help identify if you are infected and allow for timely intervention to protect your baby.

-• In some cases, pregnant persons with high levels of HBV may be treated with antiviral medication to reduce the risk of transmission.
+• In some cases, pregnant persons with high levels of hepatitis B virus may be treated with medication to reduce the risk of perinatal transmission.

 Vaccination:

-Completion of the 3 – dose vaccine series is critical to ensure lifelong protection against hep B.
+• Completion of the 3-dose infant hepatitis B vaccine series is critical to ensure lifelong protection against hepatitis B.

 Information for Providers